Cargill Logo

 Cargill Logo 1953

-Cargill continued to develop and already, in 1953, created a new branch.
-Gradually, he became the largest grain trader in the world.
+Cargill continued to develop and, by 1953, had already created a new branch.
+Gradually, it became the world’s largest grain trader.
 In the same year, the brand decided to change its corporate design.
-A more minimalistic and modern logo has replaced the previous version.
+A more minimalistic and modern logo replaced the previous version.

-It consisted of a wide elongated arrow located in the horizontal direction and the company’s name.
+It consisted of a wide, elongated horizontal arrow and the company’s name.
 The inscription was located inside the arrow on a black background.
 The letters were painted bright yellow, and their shape corresponded to the title case.
-This design reflected the unspoken motto of the company: “Only forward!”, And the contrasting colors made the logo stand out.
+This design reflected the company’s unspoken motto: “Only forward!” and the contrasting colors made the logo stand out.

 1955 – 1959